mannbiher/DeepLearningForHealthCareProject/README.md

 Numpified version of the CXR with the mask applied.
 It also generates two new pkl files [forml_covid_dict_ap.pkl.segmented.pkl, formal_kaggle_dict.pkl.segmented.pkl].
-These new pkl files annotate the original entries with the path the the masked cxr npz file.
+These new pkl files annotate the original entries with the path of the masked cxr npz file.

 To train and evaluate the model.
 This scripts trains each model on 200 epochs and then evaluate the trained model.
 There are total six models trained and it